-By Rebecca Serle, A tear-jerker but not a romantic chick lit novel
+In Five Years by Rebecca Serle, A tear-jerker but not a romantic chick lit novel.

 In Five Years is about a successful and recently engaged woman, Dannie, who sees a vision of herself five years into the future.
 In that vision, she's engaged and in love with a man she's never met and living in an apartment she doesn't recognize.
 It appears to be a completely different life than the one she's currently living.